lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ## F.  Student Conduct

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund.
-Students are required to adhere to the behavior standards listed in the GSU Sudent Code of Conduct.
+Students are required to adhere to the behavior standards listed in the GSU Student Code of Conduct.

 ## G.  Academic Integrity and Honesty